Vadym Iermolaiev: Biography

-Born in Dnipro, Ukraine, Iermolaiev received his economic degree at the Dnipropetrovsk College of Technology and Economics in 1987.
+Born in Dnipro, Ukraine to Jewish parents, Vadym Iermolaiev received his economic degree at the Dnipropetrovsk College of Technology and Economics in 1987.

-In 1995, Vadym Iermolaiev founded “Primus inter pares”.
-Two years later, the company was renamed into Alef, an industrial corporation.

-Iermolaiev is the most influential Dnipropetrovsk businessmen and is known to be the main developer of Dnipro, according to Forbes.
-Iermolaiev is known as the developer, who has changed the urban architecture.
+Iermolaiev is the most influential Dnipropetrovsk businessman and is the largest developer in Dnipro, according to Forbes Ukraine.
+He is recognised for changing the urban architecture.

-The net worth of Iermolaiev, the CEO of Alef, a commercial-manufacturing corporation, is $823 million.
-He is rated in the Top 15 Ukrainian rich men.

-In 2001, Vadym Iermolaiev founded Alef Estate to focus on commercial construction.
-In 2004, the company completed the development of New center, the first big shopping center in Dnipro.
-In 2006, Most-City, the biggest trade center of Ukraine, was built in Dnipro.
-The company also implemented such projects as Cascade Plaza mixed-use complex, Bosphorus shopping mall, Enigma and Prisma business centers.
+In 1995, Iermolaiev founded Primus inter pares, an industrial corporation.
+Two years later, the company was renamed Alef.
+In 2001, Iermolaiev founded Alef Estate to focus on commercial construction.
+In 2004, the company completed the development of New centre, the first big shopping centre in Dnipro.
+In 2006, Most-City, the biggest trade centre of Ukraine, was built, also in Dnipro.
+The company also implemented such projects as Cascade Plaza mixed-use complex, Bosphorus shopping mall, Enigma and Prisma business centres.

-Vadym Iermolaiev is the creator and investor of Katerynoslavsky Boulevard, a cultural pedestrian area in the historic center of Dnipro.
-In recent years, Alef Estate has been developing such projects as Perekhrestya shopping mall, Ermolaev Center mixed-use complex, Artel shopping mall (Katerynoslavska cloth factory), Port City Apartment Complex, Boulevard on Yuzhnaya Street, and Troitsky Residential Complex.
+Iermolaiev is the creator and investor of Katerynoslavsky Boulevard (renamed Kelnsky Boulevard in December 2023), a cultural pedestrian area in the historic centre of Dnipro.
+In recent years, Alef Estate has been developing such projects as Perekhrestya shopping mall, Ermolaev Centre mixed-use complex, Artel shopping mall (Katerynoslavska cloth factory), Port City Apartment Complex, Boulevard on Yuzhnaya Street, and Troitsky Residential Complex.

-In April 2004, the Anti-Monopoly Committee of Ukraine officially permitted The Procter&Gamble Company to acquire CJSC Olvia Beta Cleaning Products Co (in Pokrov (formerly Ordzhonikidze), Dnipropetrovsk Oblast), 25% of which was owned by Iermolaiev.
+In April 2004, the Anti-Monopoly Committee of Ukraine officially permitted Procter & Gamble to acquire CJSC Olvia Beta Cleaning Products Co in Pokrov (then named Ordzhonikidze), Dnipropetrovsk Oblast, 25% of which was owned by Iermolaiev.
 In 2004, the funds from the sale of the plant were invested in new large-scale projects in the eastern region of Ukraine.
-Plants for the production of plastic profile for windows Miroplast, the production of aerated concrete UDK and the only in the CIS plant for the production of fittings for windows translucent structures Axor were opened in partnership with a Turkish company.
+Plants for the production of plastic profile for windows Miroplast, the production of aerated concrete UDK and the only plant in the CIS for the production of fittings for windows translucent structures Axor were opened in partnership with a Turkish company.

-At the end of 2006, Vadym Iermolaiev sold CJSC Agrobank to PPF, a Czech financial group that manages assets to the value of more than $60 billion.
+At the end of 2006, Iermolaiev sold CJSC Agrobank to PPF, a Czech financial group.

-In 2012, Vadym Iermolaiev became one of the patrons of the Kiddo Charity Foundation.
+In 2012, Iermolaiev became a patron of the Kiddo Charity Foundation.

-In 2014, Iermolaiev lost all of his assets in Crimea (after the Annexation of Crimea by the Russian Federation) — production facilities and administrative premises of a company engaged in the production and sale of alcoholic beverages.
+In 2014, Iermolaiev claimed that he lost all of his assets in Crimea after its annexation by the Russian Federation: specifically, production facilities and administrative premises of a company engaged in the production and sale of alcoholic beverages.